Lee-Chun-Yi/NCKU-Quadrotor-Navigation/Matlab/2PID/user_guide.md

 # Simulink User Guide

 This document provides a step-by-step guide on how to operate the control system for this project using MATLAB Simulink.
-> Please ensure that all required Simulink toolboxes and dependencies are installed before launching the model.
+> Please ensure that all required Simulink toolboxes are installed before launching the model.
+The file `controller.slx` requires **MATLAB R2025a or newer** to function properly.

 ---